AmruthaSankar/Pima_Indians_Diabetes_Project/README.md

 8: Age: Age (years)

 9: Outcome: Class variable (0 or 1) 268 of 768 are 1, the others are 0

+### Steps
+1:Importing the required libraries

+2:Load the Dataset

+3:EDA - Analysing size, shape, nullvalues, unique values, value counts in the dataset and checking correlation of output variable with input variable and also plot the heatmap

+4:Feature engineering
+  Missing value treatment
+  Categorical encoding
+  Outlier treatment

+5:Train Test split

+6:scale down
+  It is done using standardScalar x_train scaled using fit-transform x_test scaled using transform

+7:Apply all classification algorithms such as LogisticRegression, DecisionTreeClassifier, RandomForestClassifier, AdaBoostClassifier, GradientBooostingClassifier

+8:check train and test accuracy of each algorithms

+9:Hyper Parameter Tuning
+   Hyperparameter tuning done in all algorithms to find the best model And print train accuracy,test accuracy and best parameter I choose RandomForestClassifier as best model in the basis of accuracy